carlinha003/carlinha003/README.md

 - 👋 Hi, I’m @carlinha003
-- 👀 I’m interested in improving my skills in Java and C.
+- 👀 I’m interested in improving my skills in Java.
 - 🌱 I’m currently learning learning Java and SQL.
 - 💞️ I’m looking to collaborate on projects related to Java and SQL..
 - 📫 How to reach me martinscarla342@gmail.com